bxji/spark/docs/monitoring.md

 directory must be supplied in the `spark.history.fs.logDirectory` configuration option, and should contain sub-directories that each represents an application's event logs.

-The spark jobs themselves must be configured to log events, and to log them to the same shared, writable directory.
+The Spark jobs themselves must be configured to log events, and to log them to the same shared, writable directory.
 For example, if the server was configured with a log directory of `hdfs://namenode/shared/spark-logs`, then the client-side options would be: